brianglass/anastasis/files/vespers_for_sundays_and_feasts.md

 Doxastikon.

-A hymn sung after the short doxology Â‘Glory (Greek Â‘doxaÂ’) to the Father and to the Son and to the Holy SpiritÂ’.
+A hymn sung after the short doxology ‘Glory (Greek ‘doxa’) to the Father and to the Son and to the Holy Spirit’.
 It is normally sung to a slower and more elaborate melody than the preceding hymns. ****

 Epitrachelion.